 In 1997, Lee P. Brown was elected as Houston's first African American mayor.

-In 1998, Houston relaxed its mandatory lot sizes from 5,000 square feet to 3,500 square feet, leading to a surge in housing construction.
+In 1998, Houston relaxed its mandatory lot sizes from 5,000 square feet to 3,500 square feet, spurring housing construction in the city.

 A 1999 Murdoch University study found Houston had both the lengthiest commute and lowest urban density of 13 large American cities surveyed.

-On September 4, 2000, Houston reached a record high temperature of 109 °F (43 °C) at Bush Intercontinental Airport.
+On September 4, 2000, Houston recorded a record high temperature of 109 °F (43 °C) at Bush Intercontinental Airport.

 In 2000, the Houston Astros opened their new baseball stadium, Daikin Park, in downtown Houston.

-In 2000, there were over 41 mosques and storefront religious centers in Houston, with the largest being the Al-Noor Mosque (Mosque of Light) of the Islamic Society of Greater Houston.
+In 2000, there were over 41 mosques and storefront religious centers in Houston, with the largest being the Al-Noor Mosque.

-In June 2001, Tropical Storm Allison caused severe flooding in Houston, resulting in billions of dollars in damage and the death of 20 people in Texas.
+In June 2001, Tropical Storm Allison caused severe flooding in Houston, resulting in billions of dollars in damage and 20 deaths in Texas.

-In 2002, Uptown had more than 23 million square feet of office space, including 16 million square feet of class A office space.
+In 2002, Uptown Houston had more than 23 million square feet of office space, with 16 million square feet classified as class A office space.

-In 2002, the Houston Texans were formed as an NFL expansion team and NRG Stadium opened.
+In 2002, the Houston Texans were formed as an NFL expansion team, and NRG Stadium opened the same year.

-The Houston Texans, a National Football League expansion team, were formed in 2002.
+In 2002, the Houston Texans, a National Football League expansion team, were formed.

 In 2003, the Toyota Center opened as the home for the Houston Rockets.

-In 2003, voters approved a referendum outlining a five-line light rail system, of which two lines are yet to be constructed.
+In 2003, voters approved a five-line light rail system outlined in a referendum, of which two lines have yet to be constructed.

-On December 24, 2004, parts of the Houston metro area experienced a snowstorm, with 1 inch (3 cm) of snow accumulating.
+On December 24, 2004, a storm brought 1 inch (3 cm) of snow to parts of the Houston metro area.

-In 2004, METRO initiated light rail services with the inauguration of the 8-mile (13 km) north-south Red Line, connecting Downtown, Midtown, the Museum District, the Texas Medical Center, and NRG Park.
+In 2004, METRO began light rail service with the opening of the 8-mile (13 km) north-south Red Line, which connected Downtown, Midtown, the Museum District, the Texas Medical Center, and NRG Park.

-In August 2005, Houston sheltered more than 150,000 people from New Orleans who evacuated from Hurricane Katrina.
+In August 2005, Houston sheltered over 150,000 evacuees from New Orleans due to Hurricane Katrina.

-According to the 2005 Houston Area Survey, political affiliations in Harris County show that 68% of non-Hispanic whites favor Republicans, 89% of non-Hispanic blacks favor Democrats, and about 62% of Hispanics favor Democrats.
+According to the 2005 Houston Area Survey, there is a clear political division with the majority of non-Hispanic whites favoring Republicans, while the majority of non-Hispanic blacks and Hispanics favor Democrats.

-In 2005, Triumph Healthcare hospital system, with headquarters in Houston, was the third-largest long term acute care provider nationally.
+In 2005, Triumph Healthcare hospital system was the third largest long term acute care provider nationally.

-In 2005, the Federal Aviation Administration and the state of Texas recognized the Houston Airport System as "Airport of the Year", primarily due to the execution of a $3.1 billion airport improvement program for both major airports in Houston.
+In 2005, the Federal Aviation Administration and the state of Texas selected the Houston Airport System as "Airport of the Year" due to the implementation of a $3.1 billion airport improvement program.

 In 2005, the Houston Dynamo soccer team was formed.

-In 2006, the United States Department of Transportation recognized IAH as the fastest-growing of the top ten airports in the United States.
+In 2006, the United States Department of Transportation named George Bush Intercontinental Airport the fastest-growing of the top ten airports in the United States.

 Around 2007, more heart surgeries were performed at the Texas Medical Center than anywhere else in the world.

-In 2007, The Houston Dynamo won their second MLS Cup title.
+In 2007, the Houston Dynamo, a Major League Soccer franchise, won an MLS Cup title.

-In early 2007, Bush Intercontinental Airport was designated as a model "port of entry" for international travelers by U.S. Customs and Border Protection.
+In early 2007, Bush Intercontinental Airport was named a model "port of entry" for international travelers by U.S. Customs and Border Protection.

-Between 2008 and 2010, more than 100 foreign-owned companies relocated, expanded, or started new businesses in Houston.
+From 2008 to 2010, more than 100 foreign-owned companies relocated, expanded or started new businesses in Houston.

 On December 4, 2009, Houston experienced measurable snowfall of at least 1 inch (2.5 cm), marking the first time measurable snowfall had occurred in two consecutive years in the city's recorded history.

-In 2009, Hobby Airport received two awards for being one of the top five performing airports globally and for customer service by Airports Council International.
+In 2009, Hobby Airport was recognized with two awards for being one of the top five performing airports globally and for customer service by Airports Council International.

 In 2009, Houston became the first U.S. city with a population over 1 million citizens to elect a gay mayor, Annise Parker.